Sourish-Mukherjee/DSLJsonParser/readme.md

   **For mode details, refer to the** [Mode Section](#supported-selection-modes).
 - `alias`: Custom name for the selected field.
-- `mode`: Defines how multiple values are handled from the array of logs.
+- `mode`: Defines how multiple values are handled from the array of logs. **Note:** Its performed after getting all values from array of logs.
+This operation is not performed on a single log.

 ### Path Selection Logic
 - The **first available value** from `paths` is taken as the source of truth.